porapalmy/cs-security-comps-2026/README.md

 ![Project Logo](./img/scanmal.png)

 ScanMal is a compact research and tooling repository for YARA-based malware detection, rule generation, and web scanning.
-It contains pipeline tooling for collecting malware samples, generating and refining YARA rules, evaluating rule quality, performing fuzzy-hash blind-spot analysis, and deploying rules into a web scanner.
+It contains pipeline tooling for collecting malware samples and biclustering, collecting and improving YARA rules, generating and refining YARA rules, evaluating rule quality, performing fuzzy-hash blind-spot analysis, and deploying rules into a web scanner.

 Authors: Rachel Azan, Jeremy G, Palmy Klangsathorn, Daniel Lumbu